anjumArnab/BizCRUD/README.md

 # BizCRUD

-Flutter application REST API integration with CRUD method with `Provider` state management.
+Flutter CRUD app using REST API with `Provider` for state management.